rab175/dsc-mod-4-project-online-ds-pt-071519/README.md

 # Module 4 -  Final Project Specifications

+## Student Updates for Final Submission
+* Final project notebook is titled **Mod 4 Project Notebook**
+* There are two files I created to store functions:
+> ryans_ts_helper.py - contains many functions for EDA, data cleaning and formatting, and modeling
+> SARIMA_grid_search.py - contains functions for conducting grid serach for SARIMA parameters

+* non-technical presentations is linked in the notebook

 ## Introduction

 In this lesson, we'll review all the guidelines and specifications for the final project for Module 4.